Argonaut High School: Athletics

-Argonaut High School is home of the Mustangs, and they participate in the Mother Lode League.
-They are well known for their exceptional football program under former Head Coach Rick Davis from 2001 to 2021.
+Argonaut High School is home of the Mustangs, and they participate in the Sierra Valley Conference.
+They are well known for their exceptional football program under former head coach Rick Davis from 2001 to 2021.
 Argonaut/Jackson began its football program in 1922 and has won fourteen Mother Lode League Championships (41, 45, 52, 53, 57, 65, 66, 70, 84, 03, 08, 10, 11, 12).
+In its 103 seasons of football, Argonaut/Jackson has an overall record of 438 wins to 451 losses and 35 ties.
+In 61 seasons the Jackson Tigers had a record of 218-239-32.
+In 42 seasons, Argonaut has compiled a record of 221-210-3.
 Argonaut shares a heated rivalry with the Amador High School Buffaloes.
 Argonaut and Amador play in a football game for the "Rotary Bell" called the "Big Game," an event that the county continues to come watch since its inception in 1923.
-Sutter/Amador High holds the overall series edge with 56 wins to Jackson/Argonaut's 39 with nine ties.
-Since the inception of Argonaut High in 1983, the Big Game between Argonaut and Amador is very close with Argonaut at 20 wins and Amador at 19.
-Argonaut won the 2021 game 43-0.
+Sutter/Amador High holds the overall series edge with 58 wins to Jackson/Argonaut's 40 with nine ties.
+Since the inception of Argonaut High in 1983, the Big Game between Argonaut and Amador is tied with Argonaut at 21 wins and Amador at 21.
+Argonaut won the 2021 game 43–0, the 2022 game was won by Argonaut in a forfeit, Amador won the 2023 game in one of the closest games in years by the score of 23-22 and Amador won in 2024 by the score of 41-0 to even up the Argonaut/Amador series.
 Argonaut won 10 straight games in the series from 2003 to 2012.
 Argonaut currently plays its home games at Dan Barnett Field on the western edge of campus.
-The first game played at Dan Barnett Field was on Sep 16, 1989 vs Upper Lake High School.
+The first game played at Dan Barnett Field was on Sep 16, 1989, vs Upper Lake High School.
 Argonaut is the only MLL team to have won two Sac-Joaquin Section football championships as well as a California state title.
 Argonaut won the Div IV championship in 2004 beating Linden 17-0 and the Div VI championship in 2021 beating Rosemont 31-20.
-Argonaut football won the Division 6AA Northern California Title on December 3rd, 2021 by beating St. Vincent de Paul (Petaluma) 42-12 in Jackson.
+Argonaut football won the Division 6AA Northern California Title on December 3, 2021, by beating St. Vincent de Paul (Petaluma) 42-12 in Jackson.
 This was only the 2nd ever NorCal football title won by an MLL school.
-Argonaut defeated Quartz Hill 47-14 on December 11, 2021 for the California 6AA State Title.
+Argonaut defeated Quartz Hill 47-14 on December 11, 2021, for the California 6AA State Title.
 Coach Rick Davis retired at the end of the 2021 season.
-Argonaut announced that Jackson alumni and for Los Angeles Raider, Vance Mueller will replace Rick Davis as the Mustangs new head coach.
+Argonaut's current coach is former MLL Football MVP and Argonaut alumni John Hickman.
+In 2024 Argonaut left the Mother Lode League for the Sierra Valley Conference.
+Argonaut had competed in the MLL since its inception in 1929.